TangWPI/book_ml_python/README.md

-# Information Theory for Machine Learning: Python Practice
+# Information Theory for Modern Machine Learning: Python Practice

-This repository contains Python implementations of various machine learning algorithms from scratch, designed as companion code for the textbook **"Information Theory for Machine Learning: From Theory to Python Practice."**
+This repository contains Python implementations of various machine learning algorithms from scratch, designed as companion code for the textbook "Information Theory for Modern Machine Learning: From Theory to Python Practice."

 ## Overview